isfarbaset/dsan-5400-final-project/README.md

   - Extract entities and relationships from news articles for trend analysis or fact-checking.

 - **Knowledge Graph Construction**:
   - Populate knowledge graphs with entity-relationship data from text sources.
-This can help to visualize relationships between entities and nodes, a graphic representation that can lead to surprising insights when exploring this network.
+This can help visualize relationships between entities and nodes, providing surprising insights.

 - **Market Research**:
   - Identify relationships between products, brands, and competitors.
-Linkages between two companies or brands can be on surprising results.
+Linkages between companies or brands can reveal valuable insights.

 - **Education and Demonstration**:
   - Serve as a teaching tool for NLP concepts like Named Entity Recognition (NER) and Relationship Extraction.